mach-kernel/warhol/README.md

 # warhol

-A better way to do [CanCanCan](https://github.com/CanCanCommunity/cancancan) [`Ability` classes](https://github.com/CanCanCommunity/cancancan/wiki/Defining-Abilities).
+A dbetter way to do [CanCanCan](https://github.com/CanCanCommunity/cancancan) [`Ability` classes](https://github.com/CanCanCommunity/cancancan/wiki/Defining-Abilities).
 Written in pure Ruby with `cancancan` as its only dependency.

 ## Getting Started